cap-js/docs/java/cds-data.md

 ## Diff Processor

-To react on changes in entity data, you need to compare the state of an entity after a certain operation with the state before the operation.
+To react on changes in entity data, you need to compare the image of an entity after a certain operation with the image before the operation.
 To facilitate this task, use the `CdsDiffProcessor`, similar to the [Data Processor](/java/cds-data#cds-data-processor).
-The Diff Processor traverses through two states (entity data maps) and allows to register handlers that react on changed values.
+The Diff Processor traverses through two images (entity data maps) and allows to register handlers that react on changed values.

 Create an instance of the `CdsDiffProcessor` using the `create()` method: